View Nikolai Karpis's Obituary on heralddemocrat.com and share memories

 |

-Nikolai Karpis III, 81, of Milburn, Okla, died Tuesday, July 2, 2019 at Texoma Medical Center in Denison.
+On Tuesday, July 2, 2019, Nikolai Karpis III, age 81, of Milburn, Oklahoma, reposed at Texoma Medical Center in Denison, Texas.

+Mr. Karpis was born in Czechoslovakia the son of Stefanie and Nikolai Karpis II.
+He served his country proudly in the U. S. Air Force.
+Nikolai married the love of his life, Darlene Smart.
+He loved the outdoors, especially ranching and farming on his land.
+Nikolai worked hard and loved his family.
+He will be greatly missed by all who knew and loved him.

+Mr. Karpis leaves behind his family, wife, Darlene Karpis of Milburn, OK; children, Sean Woolsey of Sherman, TX; Chance Woolsey of Bells, TX; Stefanie Mwaura of McKinney, TX; Natasha Karpis of Grapevine, TX; Nikolai "Kole" Karpis IV of Milburn, OK; fifteen grandchildren, nine great grandchildren; and sister, Roswita Goldschimdt of Germany.

-A funeral service will be held at 11 a.m.
-Monday at St.Paul the Apostle Orthodox Church in Denison.
+Funeral services will be held at 11:00 a.m.
+Monday, July 8, 2019 at St. Paul the Apostle Orthodox Church in Denison..
 Interment will follow in the adjoining cemetery.
-Arrangements are under the direction of Fisher Funeral Home in Denison.

-He is survived by his wife, Darlene Karpis of Milburn; children, Sean Woolsey of Sherman, Chance Woolsey of Bells, Stefanie Mwaura of McKinney, Natasha Karpis of Grapevine, and Nikolai 'Kole' Karpis IV of Milburn; sister, Roswita Goldschimdt of Germany; fifteen grandchildren; and nine great-grandchildren.